 Canva has a lot of pre-made templates that you can take inspiration from.
 However, it’s one thing to take inspiration from, and another to copy something or take a template and make some adjustments.

-If you cannot come up with your own designs, then please, forget selling designs for now.
-Either learn the skill first or find a different way to monetize your blog.
-There are plenty!
+If you cannot come up with your own designs, then please, forget selling templates for now.

 However, the thing with pre-made templates is that they’re already on Canva.
 So, why would someone pay you to purchase a similar template?

 Your designs need to be sufficiently different, and of better quality, if you want people to pay you.

 So, be careful where you draw your inspiration from.

 Personally, I follow artists on Instagram and often like to spend my time going over other designers on Etsy or Creative Market, Behance, Dribbble, 99u, 99Designs, etc. I’m always trying to soak up whatever I can.
 But again, be careful.
 Do not let your inspiration dictate design where you come off as a rip-off.
 Copying or stealing other people’s work is not cool.

 Once you have a solid grasp on what you want to sell, design the templates.
 You may use the available Canva elements and fonts to design your products, as well as the mages available on Canva.
 Since a customer can only use these templates by having their own Canva accounts, you need not worry about element or image licenses when you’re selling Canva templates.

 But as a good practice, I prefer to design my templates using only free Canva elements and fonts.
 This way, if my buyer doesn’t have a Canva pro account, they’re still able to use my templates without having to upgrade to Canva pro or purchasing a pro element.